Gas boosted solar hot water versus electric boosted solar hot water

 Positioning of the storage tank and booster

-Electric tanks can also be installed inside liveable spaces, under houses and in roof spaces as there are no products of combustion/exhaust fumes that need to be vented to the outside atmosphere.
+Electric tanks can also be installed inside liveable spaces, under houses, and in roof spaces, as there are no combustion products or exhaust fumes to vent to the outside atmosphere.

-The booster for most continuous flow systems are usually attached to the front of the storage tank.
-This requires special consideration as to the direction that the exhaust from the gas booster will face.
-The rules for the location and direction of flue terminals are complex and depend on the hourly gas consumption of the booster and its type.
-Generally most gas boosters
+The boosters for most continuous flow systems are usually attached to the front of the storage tank.
+This requires special consideration of the direction the exhaust from the gas booster will face.
+The rules for the location and direction of flue terminals are complex and depend on the booster’s hourly gas consumption and type.
+Generally, most gas boosters

-- Must be a minimum 300mm away from an opening into a building
+- Must be a minimum of 300mm away from an opening into a building

 - If they are pointing towards a building or structure, they must be no closer than 500mm.